 National Firearms Act: A Historical Overview

 The National Firearms Act, 73rd Congress, Sess.
 2, ch.
 757, 48 Stat.
-1236 was enacted on June 26, 1934, and currently codified and amended as I.R.C. ch.
-53. Wikipedia
+1236 was enacted on June 26, 1934, and is currently codified and amended as I.R.C. ch.
+53.

-Originally published: 1934
+Originally published : 1934

-Effective: July 26, 1934
+Effective : July 26, 1934

-Enacted by: the 73rd United States Congress
+Enacted by : the 73rd United States Congress

-Public law: Pub.
+Public law : Pub.
 L. 73–474

-Titles amended: 26 U.S.C.: Internal Revenue Code
+Titles amended : 26 U.S.C.: Internal Revenue Code

-U.S.C. sections created: I.R.C. ch.
+U.S.C. sections created : I.R.C. ch.
 53 § 5801 et seq

 In the world of firearms regulation, the National Firearms Act (NFA) stands as a milestone in American legislative history.
-Enacted in 1934, the NFA was a response to the turbulent times of its era, with an aim to address the rising concerns surrounding firearms, their use in criminal activities, and, interestingly, revenue collection.
+Enacted in 1934, the NFA was a response to the turbulent times of its era, intending to address the rising concerns surrounding firearms, their use in criminal activities, and, interestingly, revenue collection.
 This article delves into the history, evolution, and significance of the National Firearms Act, shedding light on how it has shaped the regulation of firearms in the United States.

 The Birth of NFA